CIFASIS/QuickFuzz/README.md

-QuickFuzz, a tool written in Haskell designed for testing un- expected inputs of common file formats on third-party software, taking advantage of off-the-self well known fuzzers.
+QuickFuzz, a tool written in Haskell designed for testing un- expected inputs of common file formats on third-party software, taking advantage of off-the-shelf, well known fuzzers.
-Unlike other generational fuzzers, QuickFuzz does not require to write specifications for the files formats in question since it relies on existing file-format-handling libraries available on the Haskell code repository.
+Unlike other generational fuzzers, QuickFuzz does not require to write specifications for the file formats in question since it relies on existing file-format-handling libraries available on the Haskell code repository.
 There is more information in its [website](http://QuickFuzz.org/).